 Brawn is responsible for one of the most ‘grammed pastries of them all, a razor-sharp neon triangle of rhubarb tart that appears with the forced Yorkshire season every January.
 This is where to come for murmurous fruit tatins and glazed frangipanes, always of the deceptively simple, innately artful sort that Richard Olney probably put on the table back in a 1970s Provençal garden.

 When Portland first opened, it did so with a pithivier.
 Several years on, the menu may have changed but come autumn, it’s still glorious pithivier season.
-These are Merlin Labron-Johnson’s handiwork.
-Reeking feral classism in a way that can only be traced back to his time at In de Wulf, these parcels of game, foie, farce, truffle and duxelles, are a kind of members only item, to be reserved ahead.
+Still reeking with feral classism that marked them under Merlin Labron-Johnson’s tenure, these parcels of game, foie, farce, truffle and duxelles, are a kind of members only item, to be reserved ahead.
 Keep a hawkish eye on the Instagram feeds.